 The USB-C-Switch is built on Acroname's BrainStem platform which provides simple, high-level APIs, a real-time embedded runtime engine, and modular expandability.
 Details of the API functionality unique to the USB-C-Switch are described in the following sections.
-Refer to BrainStem Reference documentation7 for generic information about the APIs.
-See Error!
-Reference s ource not found. for a complete list of supported BrainStem API calls.
+Refer to BrainStem Reference documentation6 for generic information about the APIs.
+See Table 18 for a complete list of supported BrainStem API calls.
 All shortened code snippets are loosely based on the C++ method calls and are meant to be used as example pseudocode.
 Reflex methods are not currently supported by USB-C-Switch.